 However, when it comes to following up, you should only send a maximum of two follow-up emails.
 If a recipient does not reply after the second follow-up email, then it’s safe to assume they are not interested.

-When you’re developing an email marketing campaign, the essential thing to remember is that it is designed to create a connection between the sender and the recipient.
+When you’re developing a cold email marketing campaign, the essential thing to remember is that it is designed to create a connection between the sender and the recipient.
 Personalization is critical in this type of situation because the recipients may get thousands of emails a day.
 Customizing your emails to each recipient will help you to stand out from the crowd.
 It is also essential to provide value to the reader to help them understand why they should read or even respond to the email.
 All of those steps and proper email marketing outreach will help your cold email stand out.